envi/olesia-khomchyn.github.io/docs/index.md

 [Subscribe to our newsletter](https://news.envi.net/Signup/dev-news){ .md-button .md-button--primary }

+<span style="color: #E0592A">V. 5.8.2</span>

+You can now use a new [Vendor Contact](VendorContacts.md#create-a-new-vendor-contact) endpoint to create a new Vendor Contact within a logged organization.

 <span style="color: #E0592A">V. 5.8.1</span>

 You can now use a new [Vendor Address](VendorAddresses.md#create-a-new-vendor-address) endpoint to create a new Vendor Address within a logged organization.